-- I. The base flood elevation for the SFHAs of the city shall be as delineated on the 100 year flood profiles in the flood insurance studyto which floodwater is anticipated to rise during the base flood for the city. - J. 2.
+- I.H.
+1. The base flood elevation for the SFHAs of the city shall be as delineated on the 100 year flood profiles in the flood insurance studyto which floodwater is anticipated to rise during the base flood for the city. - J. 2.
 The base flood elevation for each SFHA delineated as a Zone AH or Zone AO shall be that elevation (or depth) delineated on the flood insurance rate map.
 Where base flood depths are not available in Zone AO, the base flood elevation shall be considered to be two feet above the highest grade adjacent to the structure. - K. 3.
 Where base flood elevation data are not provided on the flood insurance study for the city, base flood elevation data available from a federal, state, or other authoritative source shall be used, if available.
 Where base flood elevation data are not available from other authoritative sources, applicants for approval of new subdivisions and other proposed developments (including proposals for manufactured home parks and subdivisions) greater than 50 lots or five acres, whichever is the lesser, shall include such data with their permit applications.
-This data must be approved by the floodplain administrator. - --Basement" means any area of the structure having its floor subgrade (below ground level) on all sides. - J. E. "Building Code" means the currently effective versions of the International Building Code and the International Residential Code adopted by the Washington State Legislature and any further amendments adopted by the City of Auburn. - M.K.
+This data must be approved by the floodplain administrator. - --Basement" means any area of the structure having its floor subgrade (below ground level) on all sides. - M.K.
 "Channel migration area" Migration Zone" (CMZ) means the area within the lateral extent of likely stream channel movement due to stream bank destabilization and erosion, rapid stream incision, aggradation, avulsions, and shifts in location of stream channels plus 50 feet. - 1.
 4.-The channel migration area shall be the total area occupied by the river channel, the severe channel migration hazard area, and the moderate channel migration hazard area as delineated in the Green River Channel Migration Study published by King County dated December 1993 plus 50 feet. - 2.
 Where more than one channel migration zone has been delineated, the floodplain administrator shall use the delineation that has been adopted for other local regulatory purposes. - 2.
 F.-The channel migration area shall be the total area occupied by the river channel, the severe channel migration hazard area, and the moderate channel migration hazard area as delineated in the Channel Migration Zone Delineation for the Middle Green River, RM 31.10 to 33.25 dated December 28, 2018 plus 50-feet which supersedes the study referenced above. - 3.
 A site specific channel migration delineation may also be performed per the Washington State prepared by a qualified consultant as that term is defined in these regulations.
-The city may retain a qualified consultant paid for by the applicant to review and confirm the applicant's reports, studies and plans if the following circumstances exist: - The city has technical information that is unavailable to the applicant; or - b.
+The city may retain a qualified consultant paid for by the applicant to review and confirm the applicant's reports, studies and plans if the following circumstances exist: - a.
+The city has technical information that is unavailable to the applicant; or - b.
 The applicant has provided inaccurate or incomplete information on previous proposals or proposals currently under consideration.